mdiin/pdf-stamper/README.md

-# This is still in very early stages of development.

-It is being used in production in Ingenium Golf, and has been for the last year, so it is pretty stable by now.
-Active development is happening mostly in branches, and only when I can find the time (or it intersects with the needs of Ingenium Golf).

 # pdf-stamper

 Combine JSON template description with PDF template files and input data to form a complete PDF.

+## Stability

+This project is being used in production by Ingenium Golf, and has been since its inception, so it is pretty stable by now.
+Active development is happening mostly in branches, and only when I can find the time (or it intersects with the needs of Ingenium Golf).

 ## Usage